-Cubesat manufacturing, design and testing Structure and mechanical components of cubesat satellites are produced in the Lab by the available 3D printer and CNC machine.
-An integration room is available for Cubesat satellites integration (e.g. Tigrisat, launched on 2014).
-Attitude determination and control subsytems are tested by using a 3x3x3 meter Helmotz cage for the simulation of the Earth magnetic field on space, and an airbearing table to simulate absence of gravity.
+Satellite design and manufacturing Structure and mechanical components of Cubesat, PocketQube and microsatellites are produced in the Flight Mechanics Lab by the available 3D printer and CNC machine.
+An integration room is available for Cubesat satellites integration (e.g. Tigrisat and STECCO, launched in 2014 and 2021).

+Experimental testing of attitude determination and control systems

+Attitude determination and control systems are tested using a 3x3x3 m3 Helmotz cage, that allows recreating the Earth magnetic field experienced by the satellite during its orbital motion, and a spherical airbearing which allows simulating zero-gravity rotation.